AdanJSuarez/REST-API-Java-Spring-Hibernate/README.md

 #### Checkbox:

-The same that before but checkbox let the user select more that one answer so the embeb include "true" in every answer selected:
+The same that before but checkbox let the user selects more that one answer so the embeb include "true" in every answer selected:

 	{
 		"questionType": "Poll",